Karate Classes In Wimbledon

 Our Karate classes in Wimbledon are designed for a variety of people, usually one of these three: Individuals that wish to study a new martial art style or sport activity which hopefully keeps them healthy Individuals who are intent on learning Karate & Those that want to develop the ability to defend themselves while increasing their confidence in day to day life We can assist men, women and children of any age irrespective of their experience or actual physical ability.

 Karate practice (Wimbledon ) – Our Karate Classes in Wimbledon

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring a complete Karate tuition experience in Wimbledon .
+We bring these three activities together to bring you a complete Karate tuition experience in Wimbledon .